EN1 - Materials used (imported materials only)

 The flying squirrel (Pteromys volans) has a vital population in the Siilinjärvi area in Finland and has living areas also on the periphery of the Yara site in Siilinjärvi.
 Also an orchid plant (Listera ovata) grows on the same site area.
 Related area and biodiversity risks have been mapped out during the Environmental Impact Assessment of the Siilinjärvi site veinstone landfill area in 2013.

 EN16 - Greenhouse gas emissions

-The achieved level was maintained in 2011-2012 with still further improvement, currently reaching the outstanding reduction of 54% in less than 10 years.
-The 54% reduction is calculated excluding Yara Pilbara, because the plant was not operational in 2004, so it has no 2004 baseline to compare current emissions.
-The next 5-year target has been set to reduce the GHG emissions from Yara’s European ammonia and nitric acid plants by a further 13% compared to 2010.
-Most of Yara’s nitric acid plants are covered by the EU ETS (Emission Trading System) or by the UN Joint Implementation mechanism.
-Yara’s technology for reducing nitrous oxide emissions has made this possible.
+Further improvement has been achieved in 2011-2013, currently reaching the outstanding reduction of 59% in less than 10 years.
+The next 5-year target has been set to reduce the GHG emissions from Yara's European ammonia and nitric acid plants by a further 13% compared to 2010.
+Most of Yara's nitric acid plants are covered by the EU ETS (Emission Trading System) or by the UN Joint Implementation mechanism.
+Yara's technology for reducing nitrous oxide emissions has made this possible.